Ishwari96/PackageSelfService/README.md

    - 5. Clarification
       While implementing services had many questions, in real time first I could have discussed with PO or BA So that there is concreate decision with design

+   - 6. Postman Changes
+      To make collection production ready seperate collection and enviornment is added with DTAP URLs using variables